danielalvenstrand/traderareact/README.md

-React version of Tradera Frontend App, using React 16, Redux, Thunk and SASS.
+React version of Tradera Frontend App, using React 16, React Router, Redux, Thunk and SASS.